|

 high school and college, I had a fear that women saw me

-dismay, at first my solution failed to work.
+dismay, my solution failed to work.
 I was not a natural dancer

 by any stretch of the imagination, so progress was